Chenilles-Network/chenilles-network.github.io/concepts.md

 ### Payment Atomicity

-To prevent intermediaries either cheating or being cheated, each intermediate transaction along the route will be made conditional on some triggering event, such that either all transfers happen, or none of them do—a property known as “atomicity”.
+To prevent intermediaries from either cheating or being cheated, each intermediate transaction along the route will be made conditional on some triggering event, such that either all transfers happen, or none of them do—a property known as “atomicity”.